 By Jarryd Neves, Motoring correspondent

-- The era of the SUV – In the driver’s seat with Jarryd Neves
+- It’s been a tough year for the auto industry – In the driver’s seat with Jarryd Neves